kawadeshaileshpro/Projects/README.md

 NSSO Data extracted from the "Round77sch331Data.rar" downloaded from, Data Source Link :- https://microdata.gov.in/NADA/index.php/catalog/157/related-materials

-SECC Data is loaded using Data Loading Scripts present in the /
+SECC Data is loaded using Data Loading Scripts present in the "LoanDefault-NSSO-SECC/Data_Preparation" folder.

+**for the ease of reference these datasets are converted into the CSV files in the 'LoanDefault-NSSO-SECC/Data' folder **

 ***Pipeline Steps***